-Estate Planning Lawyers in Melrose Helping Individuals Plan for the Future
+Estate Planning Lawyers in Melrose, MA Helping Individuals Plan for the Future

 There is a common misconception that estate planning is only for the elderly or individuals who have a great deal of wealth.
 However, estate planning is actually an essential tool for individuals who have minor-aged children at home, are in need of healthcare proxies, or simply wish to protect their loved ones from having to deal with probate after they pass away.